 Start by mixing together the ricotta cheese and mascarpone together in a bowl with an electric mixer.
 Few notes about the cheeses.
 PLEASE use full-fat cheeses, make sure the cheeses are thick and are not “runny”, and drain the ricotta if in doubt.
 Ricotta brands can vary A LOT.

 If you have not used your particular brand of ricotta before in a cannoli type filling recipe I STRONGLY recommend you drain it overnight.
-Wrap the ricotta in cheesecloth or strong paper towels and place in a strainer over a bowl.
-Placing something a bit heavy on top will help get some of the liquid out.
-Squeeze out any excess liquid after you’ve drained it overnight.
+See my post on how to strain ricotta cheese for directions and tips.

 Once you have your cheeses well combined, beat in the dry vanilla pudding mix and powdered sugar.
 Be sure you are adding the DRY pudding mix right from the package.
 Do NOT prepare the pudding according to the directions on the box.
 Then beat in the vanilla, orange zest, cinnamon, and salt to everything in the bowl.